Reliable Generation of Privacy-preserving Synthetic Electronic Health Record Time Series via Diffusion Models: Results

-\textbf{Predictive and Discriminative Scores:} As presented in \Cref{result:pred discri scores}, we observe that \ours consistently achieves the lowest discriminative and predictive scores across six datasets compared to all baselines. \ours achieves significantly lower discriminative scores and close-to-real predictive scores on all four EHR datasets.
+We evaluate the authenticity of the generated \secondedit{synthetic} EHR time series both qualitatively and quantitatively.
+We provide a visualization of the distributions of the synthetic and real data using t-SNE \firstedit{, following \cite{Yoon2023EHRSafeGH}}, shown in \Cref{result:tsne}. \firstedit{Additionally, we present another visualization metric using UMAP in \Cref{result:umap}.
+Both visualization methods indicate the synthesized data generated from \ours overlaps with real training and test data, suggesting \ours can generate more realistic data compared to other baselines.} Visualizations of the raw synthetic and real data per feature are presented in \Cref{appendix:add:visual}. \firstedit{Note that t-SNE and UMAP are only for qualitative evaluation and are not precise.
+We next present quantitative metrics for precise evaluation.} By comparing the predictive and discriminative scores in \Cref{result:pred discri scores}, we observe that \ours yields significantly lower scores than all the baseline methods across six datasets.
 For instance, \ours yields a 95.4\% lower mean discriminative score compared to DSPD-GP and obtains a 1.6\% higher mean predictive score than real testing data on the eICU dataset.
 For non-EHR datasets, \ours achieves a 37.7\% lower and a 60.2\% lower mean discriminative scores on the Stocks and Energy datasets than GT-GAN while having similar mean predictive scores as using real testing data.